fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureService.md

 PS C:\>Get-AzureService
 ```

-This command returns an object that contains information about all of the azure_2 services associated with the current subscription.
+This command returns an object that contains information about all of the Azure services associated with the current subscription.

 ### Example 2: Get information about a specified service
 ```